 How Do Home Warranties Work?

 When an appliance or home system fails, the homeowner files a claim with the home warranty company.
 The company confirms that the appliance or system is covered under the contract and assigns a service technician to diagnose and fix the problem.
-The homeowner will be responsible for an additional service fee for the visit (similar to an insurance deductible or a hospital copayment), and the rest of the costs of repair will be covered by the home warranty, up to the specified limit listed in the contract.
+The homeowner will be responsible for an additional service fee for the visit (similar to an insurance deductible or a hospital copayment), and the rest of the costs of repair will be covered by the warranty, up to the specified limit listed in the contract.
 For items that cannot be fixed, the warranty company will either replace it or provide a lump-sum payment for the homeowner to replace it.
-Home warranty plans are available only for appliances, only for systems, or for a combination of both (combo/hybrid plans).
+Home service contracts are available only for appliances, only for systems, or for a combination of both (combo/hybrid plans).

-Pros and Cons of Home Warranties
+Pros and Cons of Home Service Contracts

-Finally, since each home is unique, some home warranty companies offer customizable plans so that homeowners only pay for the coverage they need.
+Finally, since each home is unique, some companies offer customizable plans so that homeowners only pay for the coverage they need.
 For example, if a homeowner doesn’t have a dishwasher, they may be able to remove that coverage from the policy.
 And if they have a pool, they can include that as an add-on.

-Finally, homeowners may purchase a home warranty and never need to use it (or won’t use it for many years).
+Finally, homeowners may purchase a warranty contract and never need to use it (or won’t use it for many years).
 For homeowners who already have some savings that could be used in the event of an emergency, it might be more helpful for homeowners to put the money they would have spent on premiums into a specific fund for home improvement—and ultimately have a lot more say in the process of repairs and replacements, when necessary.

 Types of Home Warranties